Benefits of Living Green Walls

 Reduce Noise Levels

-According to research published in Applied Acoustics, living walls – depending on size, density and environmental factors – can reduce sounds indoors by an average of 15 decibels; this is the difference in volume between a vacuum cleaner (75 dBA) and a lawn mower (90dBA).
+According to research published in Applied Acoustics, living walls – depending on size, density and environmental factors – can reduce indoor sounds by an average of 15 decibels; this is the difference in volume between a vacuum cleaner (75 dBA) and a lawn mower (90dBA).

-Sagegreenlife’s living walls are proven to provide substantial sound absorption benefits.
+Sagegreenlife’s living walls provide substantial sound absorption benefits.
 Our planted Biotiles were measured in tests performed at commercial furniture giant Steelcase’s independent, ANSI-ASQ accredited acoustic laboratory to offer near perfect sound absorptive properties.
 For more details on the lab test results including the Noise Reduction Coefficient (NCR) and Sound Absorption Average (SAA) values, view the report.

 We learn in elementary school that plants take in carbon and release life-giving oxygen in a cycle that keeps our ecosystems running, but we learn little about the other harmful agents they remove from the atmosphere.
 Plant life is especially important in urban environments, where the World Health Organization has found only 20% of global city residents live in areas that comply with air quality guidelines.